-The first-year German for Beginners course consists of four components: three are focused on intensive language study, while the fourth gives students an opportunity to work on literature also studied by the post-A level cohort.
+The first-year German for Beginners course will consist of four components: three will be focussed on intensive language study, while the fourth will give you an opportunity to work on literature also studied by the post-A level cohort.
 The course for the three language papers (Papers I, II and III) is centrally organised, and is specific to students of Beginners' German.
-The course for the literature paper (Paper IV) is taught by me in college.
+The course for the literature paper (Paper IV) is organised and taught by your college in the Hilary Term.
+For Paper IV, Beginners' German students will read three narrative works, initially primarily in translation.
+You will be expected to use the translation consistently in conjunction with the original, maximising the focus of your reading over time on the original German text.
+In addition, you will study one film, with subtitles, to learn the techniques of analysing cinematic works.
 The college-organised tutorials or classes on these works will bring together students from the Beginners' German group and the post-A-level group, and will focus on the German text.
-Alongside these tutorials or classes, students' reading skills in German will be developed in a centrally organised class that will complement, and interact with, both the language papers and the literature paper.

-The Preliminary Examination is taken at the end of the first year, and consists of the following:
+Alongside these tutorials or classes, your reading skills in German will be developed in a centrally organised class that will complement, and interact with, both the language papers and the literature/film paper.
+The Preliminary Examination is taken at the end of the first year, and consists of the following papers:

-Paper IReading Comprehension, Essay and Grammar
+Paper I: Reading Comprehension, Essay and Grammar

-- A) Reading comprehension exercise (in German) on a passage in German. - B) One essay in German (250-400 words).
-A choice of questions will be set. - C) Grammar exercises designed to test grammatical knowledge and the ability to apply it appropriately.
+- a) Reading comprehension exercise (in German) on a passage in German. - b) One essay in German (250-400 words).
+A choice of questions will be set. - c) Grammar exercises designed to test grammatical knowledge and the ability to apply it appropriately.